AnthonyMastrean/rubygems-archive/README.md

 The messages will only print if the current build is a TeamCity controlled build.
 This is determined by testing if the environment includes the well known `TEAMCITY_PROJECT_NAME` variable.

     TeamCity.teamcity_build?

+You can spoof this by setting the environment on the Rake command

+    cmd> rake TEAMCITY_PROJECT_NAME='local-build'

 You can also test if the current build is running on a TeamCity agent, determined by the existance of the expected agent directory, `c:/BuildAgent`.
-So it's easily fooled ;)
+This is easily spoofed for testing.

     TeamCity.teamcity_agent?